 Core competencies refer to knowledge or expertise in a given area.
 It's wise to include a list of core competencies on your resume, especially as Applicant Tracking Systems (ATS) continue to grow in popularity.
-These are systems that scan resumes to see if someone's a good fit before their resume makes it to a hiring manager's desk.
+These are systems that scan resumes to check off keywords before the resume even makes it to a hiring manager's desk.

 That means, with the right keywords, you can catch the eye of an ATS and subsequent recruiter.
 Your core competencies should include industry-relevant terms while highlighting the skills that make you unique.
 Let's explore some core competency examples.

-Core competencies are concise bullet points, not phrases or sentences.
+Core competencies are a specific set of capabilities that a company desires in employees to help it succeed in business.
+When including core competencies in your resume use concise bullet points, not phrases or sentences.
 This makes your job a little bit easier, in terms of creation.
 The difficult task is choosing how to limit your list and/or select the most important competencies.
-A good number to aim for is ten.
+A good number to aim for is 10.
 See how many of these examples apply to you:

 Client Service - Responds to the clients and anticipate their needs